-The Userflow-HubSpot integration syncs HubSpot contact/company properties to Userflow users/groups in real-time .
+The Userflow-HubSpot integration syncs HubSpot contact/company properties to Userflow users/companies in real-time.
 This allows you to personalize onboarding content in Userflow based on data from HubSpot.

 How it works

 HubSpot contact properties are synced to Userflow users.
-HubSpot company properties can either be synced to Userflow groups , or to all the Userflow users who are contacts of the company.
+HubSpot company properties can either be synced to Userflow companies, or to all the Userflow users who are contacts of the company.